 Angelo Planning Group (APG), with offices located in the historic Pittock Block building in downtown Portland, Oregon, is a leader in the urban and community planning field.
 Our services include Comprehensive Planning, Concept and Master Planning, Transportation Planning, Public Facility Planning, Environmental Planning, Development Code updates and Development Services.

 APG is widely recognized for its strong technical planning expertise and ability to balance project objectives and community needs to achieve successful, consensus-based solutions.
-APG’s staff of ten professional planners offers well over 100 years of combined experience working with complex land use and transportation issues in the Pacific Northwest.
+APG’s staff of eleven professional planners offers well over 100 years of combined experience working with complex land use and transportation issues in the Pacific Northwest.
 The firm’s success comes from an in-depth knowledge of federal, state, and local policies and procedures, as well as a collaborative and responsive approach to working with our clients and community stakeholders.
 We are proud of our outstanding record of efficient, responsive service to our clients.

 We are an Oregon and Washington certified DBE/WBE Corporation.
 We invite you to browse our website to learn more about us and our exciting projects.